You’ll probably need planning permission if you want to:

 To help you determine whether you need planning permission you can use the "Do you need permission?" and "Interactive House" guidance and tools available on the Planning Portal's website.

 Alternatively you can fill in our Householder Development Planning Questionnaire form and send it to us and we will check this for you.
 This is a chargeable service, for information and access to the downloadable form please go to the Householder Development Planning Questionnaire web page.
+If your enquiry is on the need for planning permission to alter or widen your vehicle access please refer to the guidance here.

 Once you know you need planning permission we offer a pre-application advice service for planning and for listed building applications, for more information on this service and the fees associated with it please go to our Pre-Application web page.